nixer-io/nixer-io.github.io/configuring-nixer.md

 ---
 layout: page
 homepage: true
-short_title: "Nixer Properties"
+short_title: "Configuring Nixer"
 side_menu: true
-permalink: /nixer-properties/
+permalink: /configuring-nixer/
 ---

-# Nixer Application Properties Reference
+# Configuring Nixer

 Nixer Spring Plugin is configured using the following application properties, which can be specified inside the `application.properties` or `application.yml` file, or passed via command line.